bloomberg/amqpprox/README.md

 1. We can redirect different virtual hosts to different broker clusters
 2. We are able to understand/log AMQP 0.9.1 sessions passing through the proxy
-3. We can alter the which brokers are connected to, in order to optimise network/datacenter cross-traffic.
+3. We can alter which brokers are connected to, in order to optimise network/datacenter cross-traffic.
 4. We can get detailed statistics without relying on the RabbitMQ broker itself
 5. We can easily have clients test connection failovers locally